RadishSystems/choiceview-webapi-java/README.md

 Overview
 --------
 ChoiceView is a Communications-as-a-Service (CAAS) platform that allows visual information to be sent from a contact center agent or IVR to mobile users equipped with the ChoiceView app.

 Description
 -----------
-The ChoiceView IVR Web API is a REST-based service that provides IVR systems and telephony services access to ChoiceView features.
+The [ChoiceView REST API](http://www.radishsystems.com/for-developers/for-ivr-developers/) is a REST-based service that provides IVR systems and telephony services access to ChoiceView features.

-This repository contains source code for a java library wrapper for the Web API (choiceview-webapi-java).
+This repository contains source code for a java library wrapper for the REST API (choiceview-webapi-java).
 The library provides basic methods that can be used to integrate ChoiceView with java-based application servers.
-The methods allow you to communicate with ChoiceView servers without having to deal with either XML or JSON.
+The methods allow you to communicate with ChoiceView servers without having to deal with HTTP, XML, or JSON.

 Dependencies
 ------------